-As we all know, celebrities love to give their unsolicited opinions about everything to the world.
+As we all know, everyone, including celebrities, love to give their unsolicited opinions via social media.
 So, when Twitter was invented, lots of Hollywood stars made sure to optimize those measly 140 characters and let everyone know what was exactly on their minds, for better or worse.
 Sure, celebrity tweets are fun and give fans a glimpse into the lives of famous people, but celebs often find themselves in hot water for offensive tweets and Twitter controversies.